Fundamental properties of linear factor models: Introduction

 In this short note, we fill the gap in this literature and discuss exhaustively and from first principles the fundamental properties obeyed by conditional linear factor models.
 Our analysis focuses on conditional means and covariances to characterize the cross-sectional and inter-temporal properties of returns and factors as well as their interrelationships.
 The focus is on providing a concise and rigorous analysis with minimal assumptions, while carefully identifying potential pitfalls.
 For instance, we do not assume the invertibility of covariance matrices or that the asset characteristics matrix possesses full rank; assumptions that would be overly restrictive given the high dimensionality of modern unbalanced asset pricing panels.
 We thus establish the theoretical foundation that is essential for many current machine learning applications in finance.

 In particular, we investigate the following problems: \begin{enumerate} \item Under what conditions are factors and residuals conditionally uncorrelated? \item When do tradable factors (i.e., factor portfolios) span the conditional mean-variance efficient portfolio? \item Can a generative risk factor model be represented by tradable factors that load on the same coefficient matrix and fulfill the first two properties? \end{enumerate} We also explore how these three problems are interrelated.\footnote{Problem \ref{q2} is also studied in \citet{kozaknagel23}, but under more restrictive assumptions.
 We further extend their paper by relating \ref{q2} to Problems \ref{q1} and \ref{q3}.} For example, we find that a linear factor model with tradable factors and conditionally uncorrelated residuals, as in \ref{q1}, cannot possibly have an invertible residual covariance matrix.
 We also review the conditions outlined in \citet{kozaknagel23} and show how the conditional mean-variance efficient portfolio of an unbalanced panel can be spanned by low-dimensional factor portfolios, relating to \ref{q2}.
-We find that the answer to \ref{q3} is nearly always affirmative, which is remarkable and suggests a general structure for consistent estimators of conditional means and covariance matrices for unbalanced asset pricing panels.
+We find that the answer to \ref{q3} is nearly always affirmative, a remarkable result that also implies an intrinsic structure for consistent estimators of conditional means and covariance matrices in unbalanced asset pricing panels.
+Conversely, we prove that this same intrinsic structure of the conditional covariance matrices of returns inherently guarantees the existence of generative risk factors.

-Our analysis is relevant in particular also for the broader context of models that are linear in nonlinear functions of factors, as they are commonly used in financial machine learning based upon neural nets, or kernel-based methods.
+Our analysis is relevant in particular also for the broader context of models that are linear in nonlinear functions of characteristics, as they are commonly used in financial machine learning based upon neural nets, or kernel-based methods.
 It is complemented by extensive examples and provides a comprehensive foundation for the specification and estimation of conditional linear factor models.

 The structure of this short note is as follows.
 In Section~\ref{secCLFM} we introduce the formal setup for conditional linear factor models and give an overview of our main results.
 In Section~\ref{secFRcorr} we address Problem~\ref{q1} and derive related results based on the covariances.
 We also give an example that serves as counterexample in some of our proofs.
 In Section~\ref{secRiskP} we discuss risk premia and show that characteristics are covariances under certain conditions.
 In Section~\ref{secSpanningNEW} we address Problem~\ref{q2}.
 Using the counterexample, we also show some pitfalls with false implications.
 In Section~\ref{secGenSpanningNEW} we address Problem~\ref{q3}.
 In Section~\ref{secConc} we conclude.
 The appendix collects all the proofs.